 There are thousands of free charging points across the country.
 These are often in public places such as shopping centres, public car parks and supermarkets, as well as in some work places.
 If you do need to pay for your charging you can do so either on a pay-as-you-go basis, or even on a monthly subscription.

-A BP Polar Plus subscription usually costs £7.85 per month, but with our exclusive offer you can get your first two year’s free (or a free Chargemaster Wall Box) when you buy a new electric or hybrid vehicle from Mercedes-Benz South West.
+Until 31st March 2021, we have an exclusive offer where you can get free Wall Box or your first two years’ BP Pulse Card membership free when you buy a new electric or hybrid vehicle from Mercedes-Benz South West.

 How long does charging take?